Please read and review. Thank you.

 Joe chuckled.
-His headache began to ease.
-"Thanks again.
-I guess the calvary really does come to the rescue out here in Oklahoma."
+His headache lightened.
+"Thanks.
+I guess the cavalry really does come to the rescue out here in Oklahoma."

-"Miss Delores,"the deputy tipped his hat to her.
-She ignored him.
+"Miss Delores," the deputy tipped his hat to her.

 Joe placed his arm around her shoulder and let her cry.
 She cried for both of them.
 After a while, she began to rock and sing.
-Joe didn't recognize the song, but it comforted him.
+Joe didn't recognize the song, but the melody comforted him.

 "Delores?
 Joe?"
-They looked up to see Doctor Hampton, in operating room scrubs, standing over them.
-He smiled.
+They looked up to see Doctor Hampton, in scrubs, standing over them.

-"Barring any complications, in two weeks he'll be back on the farm."
+The doctor smiled.
+"Barring any complications, in a few weeks he'll be back on the farm."

 Delores wiped her eyes.
 "Thank God."

 "Thank you, Doctor," Joe said.
-Joe was relieved.
-He grinned thinking of the promise he had to keep.
+He grinned.
+Now he had a promise to keep.